Origins of baseball: Early mentions of baseball

 By 1796, the rules of this English game were well enough established to earn a mention in the German Johann Christoph Friedrich GutsMuths' book on popular pastimes.
 In it he described "Ball mit Freystäten (oder das englische Base-ball)" ('Ball with safe places, or the English base-ball') as a contest between two teams in which "the batter has three attempts to hit the ball while at the home plate"; only one out was required to retire a side.
-Gutsmuth included a diagram of the field which was very similar to that of town ball.
+Gutsmuth included a diagram of the field that was very similar to that of town ball.
 (Note: Although the inclusion of two flags marked between the bases on opposite sides of the field suggests the possibility that the batting position alternated, as in cricket.)
 Notably, Gutsmuths is the earliest author to explicitly mention the use of a bat, although in this case it was a flat wooden paddle about 18 inches long, swung one-handed.

 The French book Les Jeux des Jeunes Garçons is the second known book to contain printed rules of a batting/base/running game.
 It was printed in Paris in 1810 and lays out the rules for La balle empoisonnée ("poisoned ball"), in which there were two teams of eight to ten players, four bases (one called home), a pitcher, a batter, "soaking" and flyball outs; however, the ball apparently was struck by the hand.

 Another early print reference is Jane Austen's novel Northanger Abbey, originally written 1798–1799.
 In the first chapter the young English heroine Catherine Morland is described as preferring "cricket, base ball, riding on horseback and running about the country to books".
 David Block speculates that this version of baseball was also played without a bat.
 About the same time, Austen's cousin Cassandra Cooke mentioned baseball in her novel Battleridge.

 In her 1820s "Village Sketch" Jack Hatch, author Mary Russell Mitford wrote:

 Then comes a sun-burnt gipsy of six, beginning to grow tall and thin and to find the cares of the world gathering about her; with a pitcher in one hand, a mop in the other, an old straw bonnet of ambiguous shape, half hiding her tangled hair; a tattered stuff petticoat once green, hanging below an equally tattered cotton frock, once purple; her longing eyes fixed on a game of baseball at the corner of the green till she reaches the cottage door, flings down the mop and pitcher and darts off to her companions quite regardless of the storm of scolding with which the mother follows her runaway steps.